A short introduction to stop motion animation

 How will I be taught, and will there be any work outside the class?

-You will be taught using a range of techniques including workshops, short lectures, demonstrations, practical exercises, tutorials, individual assistance.
-Any work outside the class is optional but I will give participants some practical exercise to try out.
+You will be taught using a range of techniques including demonstrations, practical exercises, group and individual

 Are there any other costs?
 Is there anything I need to bring?